KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 Here are a few random tips that didn't fit anywhere else:

 - **Drink water.** Honestly this is one of the best meta-lessons I've ever learned.
 Bring a bottle of water with you.
 Whenever you need a minute to think, pause to take a drink.
-That sounds funny, but it's an easy way to buy yourself some precious time.
+That sounds funny, but it's a way to buy yourself some precious time.
 Freezing up or saying *"uhhhh...."* can be pretty awkward, but saying *"Hmm, let me think about that for a second..."* and then pausing to take a sip of water comes across as really natural.
 I seriously bring a bottle of water to every meeting I attend, for exactly this reason.
 - **Don't criticize questions.** Even if the question is terrible, even if you're very frustrated.
 No good can come of this.
 Don't ask your interviewer if they ever use this in their real job.
 Similarly, a lot of candidates go out of their way to praise a question.
 This isn't really a bad thing, but it's not really a good thing either.
 Personally I recommend not commenting either way.
 Focus on answering it!
 - **One bad interview won't kill you.** Throughout the interview process, you'll probably be asked many questions by many people.
 It's impossible to answer all of them perfectly.
 You're going to have one go south, and that's okay.
 Shake yourself off, take a sip of that water, and focus on nailing the next question.
 - **Don't ask for hints**, at least not directly.
 Instead, explain what you're thinking and why you're stuck. *"I need a way to store this data so it's sorted, but I also need constant time lookup.
 ArrayList will allow me to sort it, but doesn't have constant-time lookup.
 HashMap has constant time lookup, but its keys aren't sorted."* Use helper functions (or helper classes) for anything you don't remember.